spkosana/aws-glue-terraform/README.md

 * Parquet 1: 15.8MB
 * Parquet 2: 15.8MB
 &nbsp;
-### <b><u>Reason:</u></b> <font size="2"><p>To optmize the query performance from athena and read fewer partitions to achieve the same results</p></font>
+### <u>Reason:</u> <font size="2"><p>To optmize the query performance from athena and read fewer partitions to achieve the same results</p></font>
 &nbsp;
-### <b><u>ETL Tool:</u></b> <font size="2"><p>Glue Serverless ETL :AWS Glue is a fully managed ETL (extract, transform, and load) service that makes it simple and cost-effective to categorize your data, clean it, enrich it, and move it reliably between various data stores and data streams.
+### <u>ETL Tool:</u> <font size="2"><p>Glue Serverless ETL :AWS Glue is a fully managed ETL (extract, transform, and load) service that makes it simple and cost-effective to categorize your data, clean it, enrich it, and move it reliably between various data stores and data streams.
 AWS Glue is designed to work with semi-structured data.
 It introduces a component called a dynamic frame, which you can use in your ETL scripts.
 A dynamic frame is similar to an Apache Spark dataframe.With dynamic frames, you get schema flexibility and a set of advanced transformations specifically designed for dynamic frames.
 You can convert between dynamic frames and Spark dataframes, so that you can take advantage of both AWS Glue and Spark transformations to do the kinds of analysis that you want</p></font>
 &nbsp;
 ## Components in Glue ETL job
  * Glue job script